Chef Ra: Writings

 Chef Ra's Psychedelic Kitchen column appeared in High Times off and on for 15 years.
 The articles would weave together Ra's insights on life together with a new ganja recipe.
 Ra would also report on travels to cannabis culture events.

 Filmography

 Chef Ra starred in a pair of videos produced by High Times, including Chef Ra Escapes Babylon (1989) and Ganja Gourmet (2003).
 The former features Ra's visit to Jamaica, and had a rare public screening at the 1998 Freaky Film Festival in Champaign-Urbana.
 Ra was featured in the short film Bumbaclots in Negril (1999) alongside fellow High Times staffers.

 Death

-He died of complications from cardiovascular disease on December 26, 2006, at the age of 56.
+He died in his sleep of complications from cardiovascular disease on December 26, 2006, at the age of 56.